PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **Key Themes:**
 - Historical patterns are not inevitable laws
-- Distributed systems can achieve coordination without centralization
+- Distributed systems can achieve coordination without centralisation
 - Technology enables new forms of social organization
 - Transition is possible but requires conscious choice